shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 res = module.map(a=(1,2), b=(0,2)).multiply(a,b)
 ```

-To handle this situation, we have to go right back to pre-element-strip and analyse the full shapes of the python types.
+To handle this situation, we have to go right back to before consuming element dimensions, and analyse the full shapes of the python types:

-Results in
 - `a`: element=`float`, shape=`[100,3]`, mapped=`[?,100,3]`
 - `b`: element=`float`, shape=`[50,3]`, mapped=`[50,?,3]`
 - `result`: element=`float`, shape=`call_shape`

-Which can then be stripped and finalized to:
+Which can then be stripped using Slang parameter types and finalized to:
 - `a`: element=`float`, shape=`[100,3]`, mapped=`[?,100]`
 - `b`: element=`float`, shape=`[50,3]`, mapped=`[50,?]`
 - `result`: element=`float`, shape=`call_shape`
 - `call_shape` = `[?,?]`

-This becomes even more complex once sub-kernel level indexing is introduced, such as interpretting a float tensor as a float3 input.
+This becomes more complex once sub-kernel level indexing is introduced, such as interpretting a float tensor as a float3 input.

 ```
 xx.slang